vanzonr/rarray/tutorial.md

 of an rarray in the code **shortly after** the definition of the rarray.

-One way to initialize the all the values of an rarray at once is with the `fill` method.
+One way to initialize all the values of an rarray at once is with the `fill` method.
 Uniform initialization with the same value (e.g., one) can be done with the fill method with a single argument:
 ```cpp
 rarray<double,2> a(4, 5);
 a.fill(1.0);
 ```
-To check that this indeed happened, one can printi the result.
+To check that this indeed happened, one can print the result.
 Rarrays can be used with streams, so the following program:
 ```cpp
 #include <rarray>
 #include <iostream>